Neverland Ranch: Residence of Michael Jackson

 Prior to taking up residence at the ranch, Jackson lived with his family at Hayvenhurst.
 He purchased the estate from Bone in March 1988 for an unknown amount; some sources indicate $19.5 million while others suggest it was closer to $30 million.
 The property was initially purchased by a trust with Jackson's lawyer, John Branca, and his accountant, Marshall Gelfand, as trustees, for reasons of privacy.
 The arrangement was later rescinded by Jackson in April 1988 and he became the ultimate owner of the property.
-It was Jackson's home as well as his private amusement park, with numerous artistic garden statues, amusement rides, and a petting zoo.
+It was Jackson's home as well as his private amusement park, with numerous garden statues, amusement rides, and a petting zoo.

 The property included three railroads: one narrow gauge named "Neverland Valley Railroad", with a steam locomotive named Katherine after his mother (Crown (2B), built-in 1973), and two coaches.
 The other was a narrow gauge, with a C. P. Huntington replica locomotive made by Chance Rides.
 There was also a custom-made private electric train that was purchased by Jackson for his own children, Michael Jr., Paris, and Prince II.
 The train was manufactured in 2001 by a German company Elektro-Mobiltechnik.
 The train was set up in the yard at Neverland behind the main house and had 100 ft of track.

 There was also a Ferris wheel, carousel, zipper, octopus, pirate ship, wave swinger, Super Slide, roller coaster, bumper cars, and an amusement arcade.
 The master closet also contained a secret safe room for security.